Here's how testing for COVID-19 works in the Cayman Islands.

 What About Immunoglobulin Testing?

-Immunoglobulin tests commonly look for the presence of two different groups of immunoglobulin known as IgM and IgG, which are usually present in the body after someone has been infected by something and begins to build immunity towards the disease.
+The Cayman Islands commenced immunoglobulin testing on Tuesday, 16 June 2020 as part of Public Health monitoring to COVID-19.
+Immunoglobulin tests (also known as antibody testing) commonly look for the presence of two different groups of immunoglobulin known as IgM and IgG, which are usually present in the body after someone has been infected by something and who has begun to build immunity towards the disease.

 Credit: Google images.
 Please note that this is purely illustrative and should not be used as a primary reference.

-This test looks for these antibodies by collecting a sample that is normally in the blood.
+This test looks for these antibodies by collecting a sample that is normally in the blood and can provide quick results.